Micklethwait baronets

-The Micklethwait Baronetcy, of Iridge Place in the County of Sussex, was a title in the Baronetage of the United Kingdom.
+The Micklethwait baronetcy, of Iridge Place in the County of Sussex, was a title in the Baronetage of the United Kingdom.
 It was created on 27 July 1838 for Peckham Micklethwait.
-The baronetcy was in honour of him having rescued Princess Victoria when her carriage bolted during a visit to Hastings in 1834.
+The baronetcy was in honour of his having rescued Princess Victoria when her carriage bolted during a visit to Hastings in 1834.

 Micklethwait served as High Sheriff of Sussex in 1848.
 The title became extinct on his death in 1853.